arcsi1989/airpuff_mousetraining/README.md

-# Automated air-puff stimulating device for mouse training on a treadmill
+# Air-puff for mouse training

 # Hardware